kencx/homelab/LOG.md

 ## Work Log

+### 12/02/23
+- It seems too challenging to use molecule to test the provisioning of Vault agents due to its dependency on Vault server instances.
+I don't see how molecule can bring up a separate host.
+Perhaps it is sufficient to test Vault agent provisioning on the same server host.

+- Ansible needs to authenticate to Vault multiple times and AppRole seems to be the best way to do this.
+The proposed method of authentication will go like
+  this:
+    1. Vault must have an AppRole `ansible` with policy `ansible`.
+This policy will contain all actions Ansible needs to perform (eg. issue certs, write certs to auth roles)
+    2. Vault will also have a separate secretID token for Ansible to login against to generate a secretID dynamically.
+Its policy will only contain this action.
+    3. Terraform will require its separate roleID token to obtain the roleID.
+It will need to target the resource and Ansible will read its output.
+Its policy will only allow reading of the roleID.
+    4. Ansible will obtain the secretID via a separate ansible_secretid_token stored in Ansible Vault.
+    5. Ansible can now login to Vault with roleID and secretID.

+- The unstable nature of Vault's Terraform provider could be due to an existing state file that is present during testing.
+This poses a problem for actual runs vs Molecule tests as they are using the same state file.
+We would have to separate these states or use different workspaces.
+For now, I've added a `terraform destroy` step beforehand to reset any changes.

 ### 11/02/23
 - Cleaned up `vault` role for server instances
   - Vault server tasks are moved to `tasks/server.yml`